 Finish The Soup

-- Stir the Soup: Once the gazpacho soup base has chilled, give it a good stir and adjust the seasoning if necessary.
+- Stir The Soup: Once the gazpacho soup base has chilled, give it a good stir and adjust the seasoning if necessary.

 To Serve

-- Plate the Soup: Ladle the chilled gazpacho into bowls.
+- Plate The Soup: Ladle the chilled gazpacho into bowls.

-- Add the Cream Topping: Add a dollop of the chilled cream topping to each bowl.
+- Add The Cream Topping: Add a dollop of the chilled cream topping to each bowl.

 - Final Touches: Optionally, you can garnish the soup with a drizzle of olive oil, a sprinkle of fresh herbs, or some finely chopped vegetables for added texture.
 Serve immediately.